 - Do not reply to messages from an unknown phone number.

-- Messages insisting for a quick reply or stating you have won a prize are a clear sign of smishing – don’t respond.
+- Messages insisting on a quick reply or stating you have won a prize are a clear sign of smishing – don’t respond.

 - Research the phone number, individual, or company extensively before you considering replying.